-J. Edward Wright is Professor of Hebrew Bible and Early Judaism and has served as the Director of the Arizona Center for Judaic Studies at The University of Arizona since 2000.
+J. Edward Wright is Professor of Hebrew Bible and Early Judaism and served as the Director of the Arizona Center for Judaic Studies at the University of Arizona from 2000 to 2023.
 Wright received his Ph.D. from Brandeis University and did additional graduate study at The Hebrew University of Jerusalem and the Harvard Divinity School.

 Prof. Wright has received several national and international research fellowships, including a Yad Hanadiv/Barecha (Rothschild) Foundation Fellowship at The Hebrew University of Jerusalem.
 Wright has been a Visiting Professor at Dartmouth College, Duke University, and The Hebrew University of Jerusalem.
 He is the immediate past President of the W. F. Albright Institute for Archaeological Research in Jerusalem, and a past President of the Society of Biblical Literature, Pacific Coast Region.
 He also serves as a Co-Editor of The Bible and Interpretation website.